tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ```
 ### cb

 The `cb` onramp is for testing how downstream pipeline and offramps issue circuit breaker events.
 It expects a circuit breaker event for each event it sent out, and then, the latest after the configured `timeout` is exceeded, it exits the tremor process.
-If some events didnt receive circuit breaker events, it exits with status code `1`, if everything is fine it exits with `0`.
+If some events didn't receive circuit breaker events, it exits with status code `1`, if everything is fine it exits with `0`.

 Supported configuration options are: